gekatateam/neptunus/plugins/inputs/http/README.md

     # maximum duration before timing out write of the response
     write_timeout = "10s"

+    # allowed incoming requests methods, POST, PUT, GET
+    allowed_methods = [ "POST", "PUT" ]

+    # if not empty, plugin will try to save request parameters
+    # in events body at the specified path
+    query_params_to = "."

     # if true, server waits for events to be delivered
     # before responding to a client